ahsan-rizvi/miRNA_Picea_abies/README.md

 # miRNA_Picea_abies
 miRNA dynamics in Norway spruce embryogenesis
-## File Structure
+## File and folder Structure
-The file structure of the repository is as follows:
+File and folder structure of the repository is as follows:
 ```.
 ├── input/  # This folder contains all input files required for scripts
 ├── output/ # This folder contains all output files generated from the exicutions of the scripts